 Returning to teaching course

-This is an online course aimed at teachers who have been out of the profession for a while or have graduated abroad and would like to get back into a teaching job in Scotland.
-Our next course begins in March 2021.
+This is an online blended course aimed at teachers who have been out of the profession for a while or have graduated abroad and would like to get back into a teaching job in Scotland.
+Our next course will run from January 2022.

 Moray House School of Education and Sport, in partnership with our six partner authorities (City of Edinburgh Council, East Lothian, Fife, Midlothian, Scottish Borders and West Lothian) is offering this online Returning to Teaching course for primary and secondary teachers.